Selling a House With an Ongoing Lawsuit in [market_city]

 How does a pending lawsuit affect the appraised value of my North Carolina home?

-• Market Value Impact: Lawsuits can make buyers nervous, which might lower what they’re willing to pay.
+• Market Value Impact: Lawsuits can make buyers nervous, potentially lowering their willingness to pay.

 • Financial Implications: Buyers see lawsuits as risks.
 This might mean you must tell them more about it or adjust the price.